debian-lxc/debian-lxc.github.io/_posts/2015-10-20-installation.md

 - If you replace sytemd with sysvinit on the host, you need to [create init scripts manually](/Create%20Init%20Scripts.html)

 - If you keep sytemd on the host, you might want to [use Ubuntu-patched systemd](/Update%20Systemd.html).
-This process will help if you intend to [use unprivileged containers](/Create%20Unprivileged%20Jessie%20Container.html).
+Especially if you intend to [use unprivileged containers](/Create%20Unprivileged%20Jessie%20Container.html).